 The second, less common configuration for reverse osmosis filtration is known as point-of-entry (POE) system.
 Otherwise known as a whole-house water treatment system, a POE reverse osmosis system is designed to provide reverse osmosis filtered water to your entire home.
 One of the benefits of a whole-house reverse osmosis system is having soft, clean water throughout your home.
 The water you shower and bathe in will also have had a wide range of contaminants removed.

 However, if you want to eliminate the effects of hard water throughout your home and also have clean, purified drinking water it may be more economical to use a whole-house water softening system and a POE reverse osmosis filtration system.
-This setup is common because the water softening system eliminates the impact of hard water around your house, while the reverse osmosis system provides clean, filtered drinking water.
+This setup is common because the use of water softeners eliminates the impact of hard water around your house, while the reverse osmosis system provides clean, filtered drinking water.

 Both distillation and reverse osmosis are methods of water purification, however, they function in different ways.
 The distillation process involves boiling water, capturing the steam produced, and condensing the steam in a different container.
 This process is accomplished with a specialized type of equipment known as a still.